On this page you will find the schedules and ticket prices for the KTM Train from Gemas to KL Sentral in Kuala Lumpur Malaysia.

 The few Komuter services to Gemas have now however been cancelled and the nearest station for Komuter Trains is from Tampin.

-From the 18th of December 2017, you can now take the JB Shuttle train from Gemas to Tampin, where you can connect to the KTM Komuter services.
+From December 2017, you can now take the JB Shuttle train from Gemas to Tampin, where you can connect to the KTM Komuter services.

 As this route is often very busy, we would recommend you book your seats as far in advance as possible to make sure you get a seat.